cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 - Focus on and test only one thing.
 - Are flake-free and do not fail randomly.
 - Give you confidence to refactor code and add new features.
-- Are able to run both locally and on a {% url "continuous integration" continuous-integration %} server.
+- Are able to run both locally and on a {% url "continuous integration" continuous-integration-introduction %} server.

 Certainly, unit and end-to-end tests are NOT in opposition to each other and are complementary tools in your toolbox.